booch/presentations/Nothing-Is-Easy/slides.md

     * Notes have more info than I'll talk about in some cases.
 * My Twitter is in the upper right corner if you want to tweet at/about me.
     * I'm also on Mastodon, same username, @ruby.social
+* AUDIENCE QUESTION: Who knows the costliest mistake in computer programming?
+    * ANSWER: Null pointers, according to Tony Hoare (who invented them)
+        * It has probably cost businesses several billion dollars over the years
+    * Second most costly mistake is automatic coercion to Booleans
 * AUDIENCE QUESTION: Who has seen a talk on Nil by Sandi Metz or Avdi Grimm?
     * I've got some big boots to fill!